FrankHossfeld/gwt-modules-migration/README.md

 [gwt-timer](https://github.com/FrankHossfeld/gwt-timer) is already migrated and uses the example structure.
 You can copy the files and structure from this Repo and use it as a base to start.

 ## Branching
-During development and before the module is deployed to Maven Central we will work with one brach (**master**).
+During development and before the module is deployed to Maven Central, we will work with one brach (**master**).

 Once we have deployed the module to Maven Central, we will use two branches in the module repos:
 1. a **master** branche.
 This branch will contain the last deployed version and will only updated in case of a new deploy.